 When prompted, enter the password associated with the account.
-For security purposes, as you type or when you paste, the password the characters will not be displayed and the cursor will not change.
+For security purposes, as you type or when you paste, the password the characters are not displayed and the cursor does not change.

 Once you’ve entered the password, press

 ENTER.
-If this is the first time you’ve logged in after resetting the root password through the control panel, you will be prompted to enter the password again, then asked to choose a new password:
+If this is the first time you’ve logged in after resetting the root password through the control panel, you are prompted to enter the password again, then asked to choose a new password:

 You are required to change your password immediately (root enforced) Changing password for root. (current) UNIX password: Enter new UNIX password: Retype new UNIX password: